-With effect from 1st November 2020, Allotments are only available to residents in the Normanton Town Council area i.e pay the precept to Normanton Town Council. (existing tenants and applicants remain unaffected).
+With effect from 1st November 2020, the waiting list is only open to residents in the Normanton Town Council area i.e pay the precept to Normanton Town Council. (existing tenants and applicants remain unaffected).

 Allotments will only be let to applicants aged 18 years of age or over.